kary2003/Bettermen/README.md

 - Robo advisors are filling a demand for automation of complex activities that where generally filled by humans and where prone to error.

 ## Consumers
-- Younger Generations, who tend to be more tech savy and prefer digital tools.
+- Younger Generations, who tend to be more tech savyy and prefer digital tools.
-- small investors which can use this services at low starting prices.
+- small investors which can use this service at low starting prices.

 [^footnote][sources](https://www.transparencymarketresearch.com/robo-advisors-market.html)